AminoACID123/AminoACID123.github.io/_pages/readinglist.md

 ### BET: Black-Box Efficient Testing for Convolutional Neural Networks (ISSTA 2022)
 * <img src="../files/images/pdf_24px.png">[Paper](/files/papers/BET_black_box_efficient_testing_for_convolutional_neural_networks.pdf)

 * **Abstract:** It is important to test convolutional neural networks (CNNs) to identify defects (e.g. error-inducing inputs) before deploying them in security-sensitive scenarios.
 Although existing white-box testing methods can effectively test CNN models with high neuron coverage, they are not applicable to privacy-sensitive scenarios where full knowledge of target CNN models is lacking.
 In this work, we propose a novel Black-box Efficient Testing (BET) method for CNN models.
 The core insight of BET is that CNNs are generally prone to be affected by continuous perturbations.
-Thus, by gener- ating such continuous perturbations in a black-box manner, we design a tunable objective function to guide our testing process for thoroughly exploring defects in different decision boundaries of the target CNN models.
+Thus, by generating such continuous perturbations in a black-box manner, we design a tunable objective function to guide our testing process for thoroughly exploring defects in different decision boundaries of the target CNN models.
 We further design an efficiency-centric policy to find more error-inducing inputs within a fixed query budget.
 We conduct extensive evaluations with three well-known datasets and five popular CNN structures.
 The results show that BET significantly outperforms existing white-box and black-box testing methods considering the effective error-inducing inputs found in a fixed query/inference budget.
 We further show that the error-inducing inputs found by BET can be used to fine-tune the target model, improving its accuracy by up to 3%.

 ### Detecting Multi-sensor Fusion Errors in Advanced Driver-Assistance Systems (ISSTA 2022)
 * <img src="../files/images/pdf_24px.png">[Paper](/files/papers/Detecting_multi_sensor_fusion_errors_in_advanced_driver_assistance_systems.pdf)